Quantifying Harm: Introduction

 \textit{Unfortunately, when we look at attempts to explain the nature of harm, we find a mess.
 The most widely discussed account, the comparative account, faces counterexamples that seem fatal. \ldots My diagnosis is that the notion of harm is a Frankensteinian jumble \ldots It should be replaced by other more well-behaved notions.}

-In a companion paper~\cite{BCH22}, we defined a qualitative notion of harm (was there harm or wasn't there) in deterministic settings with no uncertainty and only a single agent, which dealt well with all the difficulties raised in the philosophy literature (which also focused on qualitative harm in deterministic settings; see \cite{CJR21} for an extensive overview).
-The key features of the definition are that it is based on causal models and the definition of causality given by Halpern \nciteyear{Hal47,Hal48}, assumes that there is a \emph{default} utility, and takes harm to be caused only if the outcome has utility lower than the default.
+In \cite{BCH22a}, we defined a qualitative notion of harm (was there harm or wasn't there) in deterministic settings with no uncertainty and only a single agent, which dealt well with all the difficulties raised in the philosophy literature (which also focused on qualitative harm in deterministic settings; see \cite{CJR21} for an extensive overview).
+The key features of our definition are that it is based on causal models and the definition of causality given by Halpern \citeyear{Hal47,Hal48}, assumes that there is a \emph{default} utility, and takes harm to be caused only if the outcome has utility lower than the default.

-While getting such a definition is an important first step, it does not address the more quantitative aspects of harm, which will clearly be critical in comparing, for example, the harm caused by various options, and for choosing the least harmful option, or for taking into account the ``both the severity of the possible harm and its probability of occurrence'', as suggested in the European AI Act proposal.
-The goal of this paper is to extend the definition of harm provided in our companion paper so as to provide a quantitative notion of harm.
+While getting such a definition is an important first step, it does not address the more quantitative aspects of harm, which will clearly be critical in comparing, for example, the harm caused by various options, and for taking into account ``both the severity of the possible harm and its probability of occurrence'', as suggested in the European AI Act proposal.
+In this paper, which is an extended version of the conference paper \cite{BCH22b}, we generalize our earlier definition so as to provide a quantitative notion of harm.

 The first step is relatively straightforward: we define a quantitative notion of harm in a deterministic setting.
 Roughly speaking, we take the amount of harm to be the difference between the actual utility and the default utility.
 Once we have this, we need to be able to aggregate harm across different settings.
 There are two forms of aggregation that we must consider.
 The first involves dealing with uncertainty regarding the outcome.
 Here we confront issues that are well known from the decision-theory literature.
 There have been many rules proposed for making decisions in the presence of uncertainty: maximizing expected utility, if uncertainty is characterized probabilistically; \emph{maximin} (maximizing the worst-case utility) \cite{Wald50} or \emph{minimax regret} \cite{Niehans,Savage51} if there is no quantitative characterization of uncertainty; \emph{maximin expected utility} if uncertainty is described using a set of probability measures \cite{GS82,GS1989}.
 We consider one other approach---\emph{probability weighting}---shortly.
 All of these approaches can be applied to harm.